Implications for the Hubble tension from the ages of the oldest astrophysical objects: Results

 We then set a Gaussian prior $\Omega_m=0.315 \pm 0.007$, informed by the \textit{Planck} 2018 constraints within the $\Lambda$CDM model~\cite{Aghanim:2018eyx}, finding $h_0<0.674$, in $2.5\sigma$ tension with R19.
 We caution against over-interpreting this result, as it relies on a very tight external prior which assumes a specific cosmological model for both the late and, importantly, early Universe.
 A less aggressive approach could entail adopting a more generous (wider) prior on $\Omega_m$.
 For example, setting a Gaussian prior $\Omega_m=0.30 \pm 0.05$, we find an upper limit of $h_0<0.714$.
-This prior is not informed by any specific probe, but reflects the fact that most robust late-time probes indicate $\Omega_m \approx 0.3$~\cite{Moresco:2016mzx,Vagnozzi:2017ovm,Abbott:2017wau,Zubeldia:2019brr,Asgari:2020wuj}.
+This prior is not informed by any specific probe, but reflects the fact that a wide range of independent and robust late-time probes point towards $\Omega_m \approx 0.3$ (see for instance Refs.~\cite{Moresco:2016mzx,Vagnozzi:2017ovm,Abbott:2017wau,Zubeldia:2019brr,Asgari:2020wuj}).

 Finally, we set a Gaussian prior on $h_0=0.7403 \pm 0.0142$, informed by the R19 measurement, and find $\Omega_m<0.29$.
-An upper limit on $\Omega_m$ is to be expected since, at fixed $H_0$, increasing $\Omega_m$ decreases $t(z)$ for all $z$: thus, increasing $\Omega_m$ sufficiently would make the Universe too young (at any $z$) to accommodate the OAO ages. \\
+An upper limit on $\Omega_m$ is to be expected since, at fixed $H_0$, increasing $\Omega_m$ decreases $t(z)$ for all $z$: thus, increasing $\Omega_m$ sufficiently would make the Universe too young (at any $z$) to accommodate the OAO ages, explaining why we find an upper limit on $\Omega_m$.